rtyler/brokenco.de/_posts/2019-06-23-aids-lifecycle-2019.md

-Shortly after leaving rest stop four, I was [at camp again](https://twitter.com/agentdero/status/1136433922877808640) for my new evening routine of grabbing gear, dumping it in the field, showering, setting up the tent, eating, stretching, eating, and then going to sleep.
+Shortly after leaving rest stop four, I was [at camp again](https://twitter.com/agentdero/status/1136433922877808640) for my new evening routine of grabbing gear, dumping it in a field, showering, setting up a tent, eating, stretching, eating, and then going to sleep.

-Any troubles I had about falling asleep lying on the ground with earplugs in my ear, had all but disappeared.
+Any troubles I had with falling asleep on the ground with earplugs in, had all disappeared.

 ## Day Five, Lompoc (43 miles)